Berkeley police arrest 20, seize 'dozens of weapons' at opposing protests

 Ericka Sokolower-Shain, 28, and Javier Cruz-O'Connell, 22, both of Berkeley, were charged with possession of a banned weapon.
 Jamie Hill, 30, of Emeryville, was also charged with possession of a banned weapon, as was 27-year-old Bella Podolsky of San Francisco.

-“We’ve seen what the patterns are and one of the patterns is using nonviolent protests as a cover for violence and what we encourage people to do is to separate themselves from violence,” Berkeley city spokesman Matthai Chakko told KTVU Saturday.
+“We’ve seen what the patterns are and one of the patterns is using nonviolent protests as a cover for violence and what we encourage people to do is to separate themselves from violence,” Berkeley city spokesman Matthai Chakko told Fox station KTVU on Saturday.

 Events last year turned violent when so-called “alt-right” groups clashed with anti-fascist groups, the station reported.